SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8-0-3.md

 ## Improvements:
 * Improved error handling when loading SP2019 IIS Settings Information.
 For more information read the following [article.](#internal/faq/troubleshooting/error-while-loading-iis-settings)
 * Improved error handling when opening snapshots.
-* Improved error logging in the Event log.

 ## Bug fixes:
 * Resolved an issue involving the possibility that the PowerShell module could be run without elevated privileges, which resulted in snapshots with incomplete data loaded, causing further issues with reports.